Web www.applematters.com

 TightPod Gets Paid for Their Name

-A few weeks ago, I had written about how Apple was using their legal clout to scare small companies- who (read more)
+A few weeks ago, I had written about how Apple was using their legal clout to scare small companies- who had (read more)

 Hey, Hey 16k!

-For anyone who had a computer at home back in the late 70s or early 80s, this animated video will (read more)
+For anyone who had a computer at home back in the late 70s or early 80s, this animated video will bring (read more)

 The Boot Camp Excuse

-I recently had my first experience of a company using Boot Camp as an excuse for not supporting the Mac. (read more)
+I recently had my first experience of a company using Boot Camp as an excuse for not supporting the Mac.
+Of (read more)

 Aperture Still on Track

-A couple of weeks ago, I wrote about the new version of Apple’s Aperture, 1.1 and how Apple really needed (read more)
+A couple of weeks ago, I wrote about the new version of Apple’s Aperture, 1.1 and how Apple really needed to (read more)